Most growing congregations have at least one hour of daily Eucharistic Adoration.

 - Servants of Jesus and Mary: This lovely monastery of the Servants of Jesus and Mary is right across from Ottawa, ON at 210 Rue Laurier, Gatineau, QC J8X 3W1: http://servantesdejesus-marie.org/ Their public adoration chapel schedule is here: http://servantesdejesus-marie.org/horaire-priere-a-chapelle/ It is open to the public from 6:45am-7:45pm.
 The main charism of these Sisters is adoration and prayer for priests.
 They have a full length habit with veil:

-- The Poor Clares of Perpetual Adoration and their Franciscan friars who run Eternal Word Television Network:
+The Poor Clares of Perpetual Adoration and their Franciscan friars of the Eternal Word established Eternal Word Television Network:

 The full text of St. Mother Teresa’s urgent appeal for Eucharistic Adoration is here:

 “Every Holy Hour we make so pleases the Heart of Jesus that it will be recorded in Heaven and retold for all eternity.
 It opens up the floodgates of God’s merciful Love upon the world.
 Adoration of the Blessed Sacrament is the best time you will spend on earth.
 It will make your soul everlastingly more glorious and beautiful in Heaven.

 “A Holy Hour of adoration helps bring everlasting peace to your soul and in your family.
 It brings us personal peace and strength.
 It brings us a greater love for Jesus, for each other, and for the poor.
 Every holy hour deepens our union with Him and bears much fruit.
 Nowhere on earth are we more welcomed or loved than by Jesus in Eucharist.